 A56.
 The FREE command can be used to delete plans and/or packages no longer needed.

 Q57.
-DB2 can implement a join in three ways using a merge join, a nested join or a hybrid join.
-Explain the differences.
+DB2 can implement a join in three ways using a merge join, a nested join, or a hybrid join.
+Explain the differences?

 A57.
 A merge join requires that the tables being joined be in a sequence; the rows are retrieved with a high cluster ratio index or are sorted by DB2.
 A nested join does not require a sequence and works best on joining a small number of rows.
 DB2 reads the outer table values and each time scans the inner table for matches.
-The hybrid join is a nested join that requires the outer table be in sequence.
+The hybrid join is a nested join that requires the outer table to be in sequence.

 Q58.
-Compare a subselect to a join.
+Compare a subselect to a join?

 A58.
 Any subselect can be rewritten as a join, but not vice versa.
 Joins are usually more efficient as join rows can be returned immediately, subselects require a temporary work area for inner selects results while processing the outer select.